IslandViewPTA/islandview-pta-site/content/_index.md

 ### Digital Read Aloud Library

-Join the fun with the new [Digital Read Aloud Library](/digital-read-aloud)!
-Where Island View Elementary students and adults can contribute read aloud videos to a playlist that others can enjoy.
+Join the fun with the new [Digital Read Aloud Library](/digital-read-aloud), where Island View Elementary students and adults can contribute read aloud videos to a playlist that others can enjoy.

 ## SAVE THE DATE:  The next PTA meeting will be at 6pm on Tuesday, May 25th via zoom.